slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 terms of time and resources, material and emotional, but it has a tremendous
 drawback: Most people are not worth interacting with.
-But let us not delve in this too much; for, even if you still desire the liberty to sleep with multiple people, nothing stops you from discussing it with your wife or husband and coming to some arrangement on the matter.
+But let us not delve in this too much; for, even if you still desire the liberty to sleep with multiple people, nothing stops you from discussing it with your girlfriend or husband and coming to some arrangement on the matter.
 I do not see why marriage should imply monogamy.
 This is at least superior to what seem to be the two natural
 alternatives: To cheat or, even worse, to grow resentful due to lacking a